 Lawn care is essential year-round and includes regular watering, pruning, and the use of liquid lawn care products.
-In addition, each season requires its own specific set of lawn care practices that you'll want to familiarize yourself with That way, no matter the season, you will be prepared to follow the proper steps to perfect seasonal lawn care.
+Each season also requires its own specific set of lawn care practices that you'll want to familiarize yourself with.
+That way, you will be prepared to follow the proper steps to perfect seasonal lawn care no matter the season.

 Most of us have the basics of lawn care down.
 Mowing, watering, clearing leaves during the fall - these aspects of lawn care are no-brainers.
 But there are some less than intuitive steps you’ll need to take to make sure you are growing the healthiest lawn you can.
 One of these more obscure lawn care steps is lawn aeration.

-What is lawn aeration, and how do you aerate your lawn properly?
-Read on to learn all there is to know about lawn aeration and our suggested products to try out!
+Read on to learn all there is to know about lawn aeration and our suggested tips and products to try out!

+Soil compaction is the compression of pores that would otherwise aid water and air transport to roots.
+It impedes root growth, typically by targeting the root zone – the first two to three inches below the soil.
 When soil becomes compact, it becomes much denser.
-The more your soil has been compacted, the tougher it is for plants to grow roots.
+The more your soil has been compacted, the more challenging it is for plants to stretch and grow roots.
 They struggle to break through the sturdy wall of dirt that compaction has created.
-Similarly, the dense nature of your soil makes it tough for vital nutrients, like nitrogen, phosphorus, and potassium, to reach your plants' roots.
+As the soil density increases, it restricts air.
+If air can't move through the soil, it results in the buildup of carbon dioxide and other toxic gases to grass roots.
+Similarly, the dense nature of your soil makes it challenging for vital nutrients, like nitrogen, phosphorus, and potassium, to reach your plants' roots.

 You may also see soil compaction near the surface of your lawn.
 Known as “soil crusting,” this compaction can prevent water and any fertilizer you add to your yard from reaching the roots and hydrating your grass.
 Lack of water and vital nutrients will send your lawn into a period of dormancy.